 Section 6.
 Elections.

-General Elections for Pre-Law Club officer positions will be held in the third week of April.
+General Elections for Pre-Law Club officer positions will be held in April.

-Special Elections shall be held when an officer position is vacated before a term has expired, and will be held as necessary.
+Special Elections shall be held when an officer position is vacated before a term has expired and will be held as necessary.

-Form of Vote: All elections shall be by written ballot; candidates will be allowed to vote on positions other than the ones they have applied for, and they will leave the room while voting on the positon/s they applied to occurs.
+Form of Vote: All elections shall be by written ballot; candidates will be allowed to vote on positions other than the ones they have applied for, and they will leave the room while voting on the position/s they applied to occurs.

 Section 7.
 Duties.